RohitRox/aws-sam-ci-cd/README.md

 ## What is this about: Write, test, launch and deploy serverless code and infrastructure

-AWS serverless application development and continuous integration/deployment(Uses NodeJs, but not tied to any specific language)
+AWS serverless application development and continuous integration/deployment

+- Not about specific language or platform
+- Not about what are Lambdas and AWS Api Gateways themselves

 Topics:
 - Development with AWS SAM